Central Vancouver

-Community craft breweries abound from Cowichan's warm climate and agricultural heritage to Nanaimo’s urban, maritime vibe.
+Community craft breweries abound from Cowichan's warm climate and agricultural heritage to Nanaimo’s urban, maritime vibe and the tranquil beaches of Parksville Qualicum Beach

 Heading north up the Island Highway from Victoria, the spectacular vistas of the Malahat Summit give way to the rural agricultural splendour of Cowichan, a valley that has long been known as The Warm Land.
 And it is warm indeed: the region’s maritime Mediterranean climate boasts the warmest year-round temperature anywhere in Canada.